subsonicpulse/AssettoCorsa_Time_App/README.md

-# AssettoCorsa Clock App: WhatTimeIsIt
+# Assetto Corsa Clock App: WhatTimeIsIt

 Time App for Assetto Corsa to see a clock in-game.